Sainte-Scolasse-sur-Sarthe

 Sainte-Scolasse-sur-Sarthe (/fr/, literally Sainte-Scolasse on Sarthe) is a commune in the Orne department in north-western France.

 Geography

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The Sarthe river flows through the commune.
+Another river, one of the Sarthe's tributaries, La Fresbee also flows through the commune.
+In addition a stream the Ruisseau de la chitière traverses the commune.